chromaui/chromatic-docs/custom-webhooks.md

 ### Versioned webhooks

 Our webhooks are versioned and won't introduce breaking changes when we roll out an update.
 Our requests include the `X-Webhook-Version` header (e.g. `2`) to indicate what version was used and a `"version"` property in the JSON request body.
-We may introduce new events or add new fields, properties or HTTP headers without incrementing the version number, as we consider those to be non-breaking changes.
+We may introduce new events or add new fields, properties, or HTTP headers without incrementing the version number, as we consider those to be non-breaking changes.

 If you've been using a custom webhook for a long time, or used to have one in the past, your project might still be configured to receive an older type of webhook.
 In this case you'll see a prompt like this: